BACK TO INDEX

 Abstract:

-The identification of constraints on system-level parameters that will ensure that a system achieves desired requirements remains a challenge in synthetic biology, where components compete for resources to operate.
-This paper shows how to solve this problem optimally for a class of input/output system-level requirements.
-We show how to solve the problem modularly by using the interconnection topology of the system.
-We discuss applications of this methodology to guaranteeing system-level performance of multiplexed and sequential biosensing in bacteria and to bistability in mammalian cells.
+The identification of constraints on system parameters that will ensure that a system achieves desired requirements remains a challenge in synthetic biology, where components unintendedly affect one another by perturbing the cellular environment in which they operate.
+This paper shows how to solve this problem optimally for a class of input/output system-level specifications, and for unintended interactions due to resource sharing.
+Specifically, we show how to solve the problem based on the input/output properties of the subsystems and on the unintended interaction map.
+Our approach is based on the elimination of quantifiers in monotone properties of the system.
+We illustrate applications of this methodology to guaranteeing system-level performance of multiplexed and sequential biosensing and of bistable genetic circuits.

 Abstract: